Founder & CEO

 Born and bred in Cornwall, Neil graduated in Astrophysics from Cardiff University in 1996.
 Following a brief period of travelling he returned to Cornwall and took up a position with Cornwall Council, working in various roles over the years but specialising in the digitisation and management of archival data.

 In his spare time, Neil enjoys motorcycling, mountain biking, kayaking around Cornwall’s coast and, on quiet days, a good read.
 He is also a Local Councillor sitting on various committees and playing an active part in local democracy.
 Soon after becoming part of the Cornish Lithium team he undertook an undergraduate level module through Exeter University and Camborne School of Mines to better his understanding of geology and the mining industry.

 Sally holds a MGeol from the University of Leicester where her project focused on critical metals in iron-oxide-copper-gold deposits.
 Following graduation, Sally spent a year in Sudan on an advanced stage gold project in the Nubian desert.

 Rosie has worked in administration in Cornwall for over ten years in areas such as hospitality and finance.
 Prior to joining Cornish Lithium, Rosie worked in accounting and also brings skills in marketing and customer service.

 With a keen interest in learning more about the mining of lithium in Cornwall and focusing on all aspects of the office, Rosie works on environment processes, grant administration, database management and human resources.

 Outside of work Rosie enjoys coastal walks with her dog, swimming in the sea, gig rowing and sailing.

 Geographical Information System Technician

 Jack graduated in 2020 with a BSc (Hons) degree in Marine Geography from the University of Cardiff.
 With a family background in mining and having spent most of his life in Cornwall, Jack has developed a great interest in the history of mining and current exploration and restoration mining projects in the County.
-Before joining Cornish Lithium, Jack experienced working on geotechnical drilling vessels as a Project Engineer and Assistant Driller at Fugro, and spend six weeks working across different departments on a gold mine site in Tanzania.
+Before joining Cornish Lithium, Jack experienced working on geotechnical drilling vessels as a Project Engineer and Assistant Driller at Fugro and spent six weeks working across different departments on a gold mine site in Tanzania.